www.qtsoftware.de

 Access Databases and Spreadsheets in Fortran on a PC under Windows

-USE qt_ODBC
+USE ForDBC

 Users of Compaq Visual Fortran and Intel Visual Fortran are supplied with a complete workspace (.dsw) and solution (.sln), respectively, which contains several sample projects which show how to access a database in several ways.
+So, a simple "Build" creates all the examples from scratch.
+And you are ready to debug them to understand how they work.

 Prices & Licensing

-ForDBC comes completely with source code.
-We deliver the licence and software by e-mail.
-You can use it in your programs and distribute these without any royalty payments or runtime fees.
+For the other compilers, we deliver a single user licence and the software including the documentation by email.
+You can use ForDBC in your programs (.exe) and distribute them without any royalty payments or runtime fees.

 To order, simply send a purchase order by email or fax (+49(0)30/92900872).
 Payment is possible by credit card (VISA and Mastercard/Eurocard are accepted) or by money transfer to our account.